Church architecture: The Reformation and its influence on church architecture

+Protestant Baroque, for example English Baroque architecture, appears overall more rational than the ornamentally dynamic, emotionally charged and dramatic variant of Southern European Baroque.
+For example, Christopher Wren's façade of St Paul's Cathedral differs significantly from Borromini's sweeping Roman Baroque.

-Some churches were built with a new and genuinely Protestant alignment: the transept became the main church while the nave was omitted, for instance at the Ludwigskirche in Saarbrücken; this building scheme was also quite popular in Switzerland, with the largest being the churches of Wädenswil (1767) and Horgen (1782).
+Some churches were built with a new and genuinely Protestant alignment: the transept became the main church while the nave was omitted, for instance at the Ludwigskirche in Saarbrücken of 1762; this building scheme was also quite popular in Switzerland, with the largest being the churches of Wädenswil (1767) and Horgen (1782).
 A new Protestant interior design scheme was established in many German Lutheran churches during the 18th century, following the example of the court chapel of Wilhelmsburg Castle of 1590: The connection of altar with baptismal font, pulpit and organ in a vertical axis.
 The central painting above the altar was replaced with the pulpit.

 Neo-Lutheranism in the early 19th century criticized this scheme as being too profane.
 The German Evangelical Church Conference, therefore, recommended the Gothic language of forms for church building in 1861.
 Gothic Revival architecture began its triumphal march.
 With regard to Protestant churches, it was not only an expression of historism, but also of a new theological programme which put the Lord's supper above the sermon again.
+The Berlin Cathedral is a triumphal Lutheran cathedral built in 1893 by Emperor Wilhelm II in high Neo-Renaissance style.

-Two decades later liberal Lutherans and Calvinists expressed their wish for a new genuinely Protestant church architecture, conceived on the basis of liturgical requirements.
+Around 1880, two decades after the Neo-Gothic recommendation, liberal Lutherans and Calvinists expressed their wish for a new genuinely Protestant church architecture, conceived on the basis of liturgical requirements.
 The spaces for altar and worshippers should no longer be separated from each other.
 Accordingly, churches should not only give space for service, but also for social activities of the parish.
 Churches were to be seen as meeting houses for the celebrating faithful.
-The Ringkirche in Wiesbaden was the first church realised according to this ideology in 1892–94.
+The Ringkirche in Wiesbaden was the first church realised according to this ideology in 1892–94, albeit still in neo-Gothic form.
 The unity of the parish was expressed by an architecture that united the pulpit and the altar in its circle, following early Calvinist tradition.
+In modern architecture, especially from the 1950s and 1960s until today, many churches were built according to these specifications.
+These protestant ideas have also had an impact on modern Catholic church architecture: When St. Hedwig's Cathedral in Berlin was rebuilt after the Second World War, a similar arrangement was chosen, which was also retained in the most recent redesign of its interior.
+Many new Catholic churches now also follow this program.